10 Reasons and Fixes to Loud PC Fans When Idle

 Are you a Windows user?
 If so, simultaneously pressing Ctrl + Shift + Esc can open the Task Manager, which shows all the software currently running.

-Alternatively, Ctrl + Space comes in handy when you need to open the Activity Monitor on Mac.
-These two programs can help you determine which programs are using most of your CPU resources and storage at the moment.
-You can end all processes that you’re not using to reduce the strain.
+Alternatively, Ctrl + Space is handy when opening the Activity Monitor on Mac.
+These two programs can help you determine which programs currently use most of your CPU resources and storage.
+You can end all processes you’re not using to reduce the strain.

 Pro Tip: It also helps to download temperature monitoring programs — such as Core Temp for Windows or Temp Monitor for Mac — to see whether your CPU is overheating.